Getting devices onto the Hospital Medical Devices List

 In most cases, Pharmac will run an open procurement process.
 Suppliers will then apply to list their products on the Hospital Medical Devices List.

 Pharmac then asks for feedback on the proposal.
-We ask Te Whatu Ora procurement staff and share this on our website for New Zealanders to tell us what they think.
+We ask Health NZ procurement staff and share this on our website for New Zealanders to tell us what they think.

 All consultations and decisions

-Pharmac considers the feedback, makes any required changes, before a final decision is made.
-We then notify health care workers and the public to whether the hospital medical device is approved.
+Pharmac considers all advice and feedback through various, advisory, engagement, and consultation activities.
+We consider all this information before making our decision.
+We then notify health care workers and the public to whether the hospital medical device will be listed..

-If approved, Pharmac lists the hospital medical device on the Hospital Medical Devices List, within the Pharmaceutical Schedule.
+Once agreed, Pharmac then lists the hospital medical device on the Hospital Medical Devices List, within the Pharmaceutical Schedule.

-To support the implementation of the hospital medical device, Pharmac works with Te Whatu Ora and suppliers to support any changes associated with its use.
+To support the implementation of the hospital medical device, Pharmac works with Health NZ and suppliers to support any changes associated with its use.

 Who to contact